maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 12	_Ortner & Müller-Bollhagen 1991_.
 Deutsche Wortbildung, Hauptteil 4, Substantivkomposita
 * Almost all F with -s- are polysyllabic (73)
-* -s- always occurs with F ending in -ung, -beit, -keit, -igkeit, -schaft, -ität, -ion, with a few exceptions (73, 94)
-* F ending in -ität- and other suffixes can adopt -en- where the plural interpretation should be preserved (74, 94, 95)
 * Derivates ending in -ing, -ling regularly attach -s- (83, 88)
-* Nouns ending in -sal extensively attach -s- (83)
 * Polysyllable deverbative M attach -(e)s- regularly if they don't end with [s] or [ts] (89)
 * Deverbative N attach -(e)s- regularly (89)
-* Derivate N ending in -tum regularly attach -(e)s- (89)

 ## 13	_Schäfer 2018_.
 Einführung in die grammatische Beschreibung des Deutschen

 * Strong and mixed M and N often take -(e)s- (229)
-* Nouns with suffixes -heit, -ung, -tum etc. a strong tendency to adopt -s- (229)
 * When the second constituent denotes something that forces the first constituent to take a collective or plural meaning, the latter usually adopts its plural ending (230)
 * Linkers identical to the plural ending are tendentially associated with plural meaning (231)

 ## 14	_Schäfer & Pankratz 2018_.
 The plural interpretability of German linking elements

-* Derivates with suffixes -ung, -heit, -tum etc. have a strong tendency to occur with an -s linking element (8)
 * Simplex M and N often take -(e)s- (8)

 ## 16	_Schlücker 2022_.
 Compounding and Linking Elements in Germanic

-* -s- occurs with -schaft, -heit, -ung, -tum, -tät, -ion (level of regularity not mentioned) (because it reopens the stem) (19)
 * Linkers identical to the plural ending can be associated with plural meaning (level of regularity not mentioned) (20)

-## 17	_Wegener 2003_.
-Entstehung und Funktion der Fugenelemente im Deutschen, oder: warum wir keine Autosbahn haben

-* -s- regularly occurs after suffixes -heit, -keit, -ung, -ling, -schaft (because it reopens the stem) (448)